eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		elements" \cite{WikipediaContributors2018a19}.
 	- "A **n-tuple** is an ordered list (or sequence) of *n* elements, where *n* is a non-negative integer" \cite{WikipediaContributors2018a19}.
-	- A 0-tuple is also known as an empty sequence, empty tuple, null tuple, unit, or empty sequence \cite{WikipediaContributors2018a19}.
+	- A 0-tuple \cite{WikipediaContributors2018a20} is also known as
+		an empty sequence, empty tuple \cite{WikipediaContributors2018a20},
+		null tuple, unit, or empty sequence \cite{WikipediaContributors2018a19}.
+	- "There are only two zero-place relations": a 0-tuple that always holds, and the other 0-tuple that never holds
+		\cite{WikipediaContributors2018a20}.
 	- There exists only one instance of a 0-tuple
 		\cite{WikipediaContributors2018a19}.
 	- A 1-tuple is a singleton, monuple, or monad
 		\cite{WikipediaContributors2018a19}.
+	- A one-place relation is a unary relation, and a two-place relation is a binary relation (e.g., equalities, inequalities, divisors, or a set membership) or dyadic relation
+		\cite{WikipediaContributors2018a20}.
 	- A 2-tuple is an ordered pair, dual, couple, twin, duad, or dyad
 		\cite{WikipediaContributors2018a19}.
 	- A 3-tuple is a triple, triplet, treble, or triad